tbonejones/Assignment1-3420/ExecutiveSummary.md

 In addition, they want to be able to compare the licensing and vulnerabilities in open sourse software with their policies to determine whether or not to use the software.

-Particlar to the system, a developer submits a software package to a process which interacts with other processes to scan the software package for licensing and vulnerability information as well as both store that information in a database and send it to the developer.
+Particular to the system, a developer submits a software package to a process which interacts with other processes to scan the software package for licensing and vulnerability information as well as both store that information in a database and send it to the developer.
 Developers and managers can use a process to submit queries to that database at any time in order to view the licensing and vulnerability information for software projects.
 The developer and manager can also access the company's